 Can I Invest in Real Estate With an IRA?

 Yes!
-Most IRA account holders assume that an IRA can only invest in the usual suspects of stocks, bonds, and mutual funds.
+Most IRA account holders assume that an IRA can only invest in Wall Street products like stocks, bonds, and mutual funds.
 The reason for this is that these assets are the only options available to them at brokerages.
-However, you can use a Self-Directed IRA to invest in real estate and a variety of other alternative assets as well, including private placements, and tax liens.
+However, you can use a Self-Directed IRA to invest in real estate and a variety of other alternative assets as well, including private placements and promissory notes.

 Now that you understand what a Self-Directed Real Estate IRA is, you need to also understand its many facets.
 There's a lot to take into consideration when it comes to a Self-Directed IRA and real estate, like depreciation, portfolio diversification, and deferred taxes, just to name a few.

 - Diversification: Each asset reacts differently to the same event.
-Therefore, to minimize risk, investors should purchase a variety of assets.
+Therefore, to minimize risk, investors may want to purchase a variety of assets.
 This does not prevent loss or promise gains, but it can aid you in accomplishing long-term financial goals.

-- Steady Income: Unlike the volatile stock market that fluctuates quite often and has the ability to crash, real estate usually retains its value.
-That's not to say that when mixing a Self-Directed IRA and real estate, depreciation doesn't occur, but property value does not fluctuate as much as stock prices.
+- Steady Income: Unlike the volatile stock market that fluctuates, real estate usually retains its value.
+Property value tends not to fluctuate as much as stock prices.

-- Tangible: Real estate is a tangible asset that can never lose all of its value, unlike stocks.
+- Tangible: Real estate is a tangible asset that can never lose all of its value.
 Even if the real estate market value were to decrease, you will still have the physical property that can be sold.

 - Deferred Taxes: As with any Traditional IRA investment, the profit generated is tax-deferred until you take a withdrawal.
-If it's a Roth IRA, profits accumulate tax-free.
-Active real estate investors may buy, sell, or flip properties while maintaining the tax deferral status of the IRA.
+If you have a Roth IRA, profits accumulate tax-free.
+Active real estate investors may buy, sell, or flip properties while maintaining the tax deferral status of their IRA.

-- A lot to Manage: Depending on your type of real estate investment, managing the property may take a lot of your time.
+- A Lot to Manage: Depending on your real estate investment, managing the property may take a lot of time.
 From fixing issues that arise such as the plumbing leaking to paying the electricity bills, a real estate investment can be time-consuming.